 Misconduct constituting harassment, discrimination or retaliation will be dealt with appropriately.
-Responsive action may include, for example, training, referral to counseling or disciplinary action such as a warning, reprimand, withholding of a promotion or pay increase, reassignment, temporary suspension without pay, or termination, as Westbrook Christian School believes appropriate under the circumstances.
-Any student involved in harassing conduct may be disciplined in accordance with the student handbook.
+Responsive action may include training, referral to counseling or disciplinary action such as a warning, reprimand, or other disciplinary action as Westbrook Christian School believes appropriate under the circumstances.
+Any student involved in harassing conduct may be disciplined in accordance with the Student Handbook.